downsea/open-molecule-data-pipeline/README.md

 ```

 Each source writes gzip-compressed NDJSON batches to `data/raw/<source>/` and maintains resumable checkpoints under `data/checkpoints/ingestion/<source>.json`.
 The sample configuration caches PubChem, ZINC, and ChEMBL archives under `data/raw/` and enables automatic resumption of interrupted transfers.
 To resume an interrupted job, re-run the same command; completed sources will be skipped automatically.

+Every successful ingestion run also generates a Markdown summary at `data/raw/raw-data-report.md`.
+The report captures per-source batch and record counts, output file sizes, and any cached download artifacts so you can audit large transfers quickly.

 ### Source-specific notes